 How would you know you’re (or someone you care about) plays too many hours of video games?
 Are you a problem gamer?
+Do you have gaming disorder?
 Do you know someone that is?
 Where would your life be in the next 6-12 months if you gamed less?
 How would your personal and business life change?
 How would your health and habits change?
 Are you even aware of how much you are actually gaming?

 Again, how would you know you’re (or someone you care about) plays too many hours of video games?
 You might have had the thought once a while, perhaps after staying up to 2:47am for the second night in a row, or blinking your very very dry eyes realizing you’ve gamed for 5 hours straight, or maybe you forgot to eat that day because you gamed through two meals?
 Some may say it’s part of the video game world and that it’s “normal”.

 However, we need easy and measurable signs to see if video game use is getting out of hand.
 I struggled with these questions for my own video game usage and came up with 3 definitive and measurable signs that it might be time to back off the video games:

 Sign #1: You game longer than you sleep at least once in the past month.
 No matter how you cut it, if you ever game longer than you sleep, you may be gaming too much.
 Even if you sleep 8 hours, but game 9 hours…that’s a lot of gaming.
 If you game 7 hours and sleep 6 hours, then you’re gaming is interfering with your sleep.
 This is a clear sign of gaming disorder.